winnieyangwannan/RippleTagging/_projects/1_project.md

 When we inspected single neuron activity, we found that many neurons changed their firing rates across trials.
 Some cells fired with higher firing rates during early trials, some fired with higher firing rate during late trials, and some cells' place field remapped across trials.
-The behavior of the those individual cells gave us a hint that we might be able to distinguish which trial the animal is currently at based on the different spiking patterns of the CA1 neurons across trials.
-Since single cell activity is noisy, we wondered if we can find a way to leverage the activity of many hundreds of cells?
-And if so,we might be able to accurately decode which trial the animal is currently at based on population activity rather than activities of single cells.
+The behavior of those individual cells gave us a hint that we might be able to distinguish which trial the animal is currently at based on the different spiking patterns of the CA1 neurons across trials.
+Since single cell activity is noisy, we wondered if we can find a way to leverage the activity of many hundreds of cells.
+And if so, we might be able to accurately decode which trial the animal is currently at based on population activity rather than activities of single cells.

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">